GMOD/Apollo/docs/Apollo2Build.md

 This guide will cover the "development mode" scenario which should be easy to start.  **To setup in a production environment, please see the [setup](Setup.md) guide.**

+### Java / JDK

+You have to install the Java JDK 7 or higher for development and production.
+Both Oracle and OpenJDK versions have been tested.

+### Node.js / NPM

+You will need to [install node.js](https://nodejs.org/en/download/), which includes NPM (the node package manager).

-### Grails
+### Grails / Groovy / Gradle  (optional)

+Installing Grails (application framework), Groovy (development language), or Gradle (build environment) is not required, but it is suggested for doing development.

-Installing Grails is made easier by using [SDKMAN](http://sdkman.io/) (formerly GVM) which can automatically setup grails for you.
+This is most easily done by using [SDKMAN](http://sdkman.io/) (formerly GVM) which can automatically setup grails for you.

 1. `curl -s http://get.sdkman.io | bash`
 2. `sdk install grails 2.5.4`
 3. `sdk install gradle 2.11`

-If you don't install Grails or Gradle using SDKMAN, these will automatically be downloaded in the current directory by executing grailsw or gradlew locally.

-### Groovy

-It is not required but you can also install the groovy command line

-`sdk install groovy`
+4. `sdk install groovy`

 ### Get the code